 Whilst anxiety is generally concerned with the future, trauma is generally concerned with the past.

-When we experience traumatic events such as rape, abuse or being involved in an event which threatened our lives or our physically integrity, we can find it difficult to be in the moment and live our lives like we did before.
+When we experience traumatic events such as rape, abuse or being involved in an event which threatened our lives or our physically integrity, we can find it difficult to be in the moment and live our lives now. like we did before.

 I work with clients to help them understand why they responded to the trauma in the way they did and to address how the consequences of the trauma are affected them now.

 As someone who has provided counselling via private practice and a number of employee assistance programmes (EAPs) to various individuals addressing trauma I am knowledgeable, skilled and experienced in working with these issues.